 The course was built in 1973 and then redesigned by designer Gary Roger Baird in 1988.
 Hole #2, a 446 yards long par 5 is the signature hole.
 This beautiful hole has fairways lined with hardwood trees and four bunkers protect the green.
 The entire course is heavily wooded and features an abundance of wildlife such as deer, geese and wild turkey.
 Each spring Montgomery Bell is host to The Dogwood Classic.

-On Site AmenitiesDriving Range, Practice Green, Pull Carts, On Site Lodging and Snack Bar.
+On Site AmenitiesDriving Range, Practice Green, Pull Carts, Electric Carts, On Site Lodging and Snack Bar.
 Lessons are also available.